CS

 The Verdict

-The Peugeot 2008 takes 4 of 6 key spec categories and comes in at a lower price.
-The Peugeot 2008 will save you roughly $29 a year in fuel.
+The Peugeot 2008 takes 3 of 5 key spec categories.
+The Peugeot 2008 will save you roughly $941 a year in fuel.
 If boot space matters, the Toyota RAV4 has a clear edge.
+The Peugeot 2008 adds peace of mind with a longer 5-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions